sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 ~~STATE_DB|ADVERTISE_NETWORK_TABLE|10.0.0.0/8~~

-Command to add this entry
+Example command to delete this entry
 ```
 sonic-db-cli STATE_DB DEL "ADVERTISE_NETWORK_TABLE|10.0.0.0/8"
 ```

-Notes: the BGP_PROFILE_TABLE table need to be removed explicitly, there is no ref-count in the bgpconfd layer.
+Notes: the BGP_PROFILE_TABLE table need to be removed explicitly, there is no ref-count in the bgpcfgd layer.

 ## 2.7 CLI